-It's hard enough to land an interview with him.
-Even harder to get him to admit that he has left an indelible footprint along South Florida's shoreline, one that others have and attempt to follow, but never quite fill.
-When I asked him about the legacy he will inevitably leave behind, the precedent he has set, the bar he has raised, he responded that Miami's future is bright and that his projects are a labor of love.
-The two are closely interconnected because he has indeed carved a path for other developers that, along with him, have torn into the Miami skyline with colorful, architecturally innovative structures that redefine the way Miami looks, and is looked at, by the rest of the world.
+In Ugo's eyes, Miami's future is bright and his projects are a labor of love.
+The two are closely interconnected because he has indeed carved a path for other developers that, along with him, have redefined Miami with colorful, architecturally innovative structures that alter the way Miami looks, and is looked at, by the rest of the world.
 Ugo Colombo is a modest man, but he is also decidedly the most hands-on, inventive, and progressive developer in recent Miami history.

 Born in Italy and educated in the United States, Colombo has come to define what refined luxury, fashioned from a meticulous eye, means in residential development.
-From Bristol Tower to his still unnamed current undertaking, he has given birth to some of the most elegant and exclusive homes in South Florida, ones that represent the ultimate in upscale living and that stand as landmarks that invoke sheer awe.
+From Bristol Tower to his still-unnamed current undertaking, he has given birth to some of the most elegant and exclusive homes in South Florida, ones that represent the ultimate in upscale living and that stand as landmarks that invoke sheer awe.

 "His name carries with it a great deal of weight.
-When you buy into a Colombo development, you're buying into a standard of excellence rarely imitated in the market-place," notes Phyllis Apple, publicist extraordinaire, who has been working with Colombo for over a decade.
+When you buy into a Colombo development, you're buying into a standard of excellence rarely imitated in the marketplace," notes Phyllis Apple, publicist extraordinaire, who has been working with Colombo for over a decade.

 Colombo launched his real estate career as a property manager for absentee owners at The Imperial on Brickell Avenue, where his family owned a penthouse.
-Whether by a stroke of luck, shrewd business savvy, or both, the young entrepreneur acquired the remaining inventory in the building through foreclosure, and ultimately orchestrated a highly successful sellout of the property.
+Whether by a stroke of luck, shrewd business savvy, or both, the young entrepreneur acquired the remaining inventory in the building through foreclosure and ultimately orchestrated a highlysuccessful sell-out of the property.
 His participation resulted in returning the Imperial to its place as one of the area's premier condominium developments.

 When he began to clear 2127 Brickell Avenue to develop Bristol Tower a few years later, he came up with the concept of creating a curvilinear tower.
 Bristol Tower's attractive 40-story curvilinear glass design stands as a landmark in the now well-established and highly prestigious area.
-Its panoramic views of Biscayne Bay and the City of Miami, state-of-the-art security, and an extraordinary interior design, helped propel a record-breaking sellout of the \$80 million, 147-unit property.
+Its panoramic views of Biscayne Bay and the City of Miami, state-of-the-art security, and an extraordinary interior design helped propel a record-breaking sell-out of the \$80 million, 147-unit property.

-Tower's sister.
-The twin-cylinder condominium's 54 stories surpassed all other residential developments as the tallest building south of New York City and further distinguished tself with a full-service health-spa-in-the-sky that encompasses the entire 51st floor.
+Colombo outdid even himself with Santa Maria, Bristol Tower's sister.
+The twin-cylinder condominium's 54 stories surpassed all other residential developments as the tallest building south of New York City and further distinguished itself with a full-service health-spa-in-the-sky that encompasses the entire 51st floor.

-n 1995, Colombo entered into a joint venture with Donard Jeff Soffer of Turnberry Associates in developing Porto Vita, a \$400 million Mediterranean-style village in Aventura.
-Incorporating Colombo's own sense of style, elegance and privacy, the developers limited building to only 875 homes on an expansive 18-acre development.
+In 1995, Colombo entered into a joint venture with Don and Jeff Soffer of Turnberry Associates in developing Porto Vita, a \$400 million Mediterranean-style village in Aventura.
+Incorporating Colombo's own sense of style, elegance and privacy, the developers limited building to only 375 homes on an expansive 18-acre development.

 Next, Colombo turned his attention to Coral Gables with 4000 Ponce, a mixed-use commercial tower completed in 2002.
-Before he broke ground on the four-block development, he bought up all the surrounding properties to eradicate any possibility of dissension from other property owners.
-The Mediterranean-style development includes 750,000-square-feet of state-of-the-air.
-Class-A office space, ground-floor retail, as well as the losgy auto dealership known as The Collection, which he owns
+Before he broke ground on the four-block development, he bought up all the surrounding properties to eradicate any possibility of dissension from property owners.
+Mediterranean-style development includes 750,000 square feet of state-of-the-art, Class-A office space and ground-floor retail, as well as the luxury auto dealership known as The Collection, which Colombo owns.